svitlanaf/portfolio-webpage/README.md

 * _Find directory on the desktop and open it._
 * _Find HTML file and open using any web browser._

+## Known Bugs

+_No bugs were found during testing._

+## Support and contact details

+_If you find any issue regarding this webpage please contact Svitlana Filatova via email: svitlana.filatova@gmail.com._

 ## Technologies Used

 _HTML_